Tangyilab/Yang_Immunity_Submission/README.md

 This repository provides an end-to-end workflow for bulk RNA-seq analysis in mouse models, focusing on differential gene expression and functional interpretation.

+This repository contains the dataset and analysis scripts associated with the reanalysis of GEO: GSE98969 and GSE130627.

+We only analyzed data from young and old Trem2-KO and WT mice.

 # The pipeline includes:

 ## Data Preprocessing